 Dr. Sylvia Meek - Technical Director

 Dr Sylvia Meek is the Technical Director of Malaria Consortium.
-For nine years she was the Director of the London School of Hygiene & Tropical Medicine and Liverpool School of Tropical Medicine based DFID Resource Centre for Malaria Control.
+For nine years she was the Director of the Department for International Development's (DFID) resource centre for malaria control, a partnership between DFID, the London School of Hygiene & Tropical Medicine and Liverpool School of Tropical Medicine.
 Her work includes technical advice especially on programme design, management and evaluation and technical leadership and strategy development.
 She is also part of the Roll Back Malaria Working Group on Case Management.
 Overall she has 25 years experience of malaria control and was previously with WHO in Solomon Islands, Namibia and Cambodia and with World Food Programme and UNDP setting up and running vector-borne disease control programmes for 200,000 refugees.
 Dr Meek has an MA in Zoology, an MSc in Animal Parasitology, and a PhD in mosquito genetics and control (filariasis vectors).